-The Stock Enhancement Research Facility celebrates its "One Millionth Redfish" with Governer Bush!
+The Stock Enhancement Research Facility celebrated its "One Millionth Redfish" with former governor, Jeb Bush.

-On October 4th, 2001, FMRI's Stock Enhancement Research Facility and Governor Jeb Bush released the millionth hatchery-raised redfish into Tampa Bay.
+On October 4th, 2001, FMRI's Stock Enhancement Research Facility and former governor, Jeb Bush released the millionth hatchery-raised redfish into Tampa Bay.

 Project Tampa Bay is a unique stock-enhancement program designed to demonstrate the strategy for cost-effective, marine, stock enhancement in the state of Florida.
 It is one of the most scientifically complete efforts of its kind in the world.
 Redfish are one of Florida's most popular nearshore game fish and an economic asset as well.
 A recent study estimated that saltwater fishing brought 4.4 billion dollars in annual revenue to the state in 2001.

 The redfish are raised to different stages of life at the Florida Marine Research Institute's hatchery in Port Manatee, Florida,and then released.
 The goal of the experiment is to increase the redfish population in Tampa Bay by 25% so more fish are available for recreational anglers.